martinctl/volumerender-optimized/README.md

 ### `perfbench.py`

 Use the following to get a comparison of running times of several versions using different optimizations.
 ```shell=
 python3 perfbench.py
 ```
+The function used to compute execution time is `time_function`.
+The number of iterations needed to have a reliable mean and standard deviation is passed a the `num_iters` argument.
+You can modify it as you wish.
 You can modify the used versions in the last lines of the code, where they are all specified.
 Here is a summary.

 | Name | Transfer function | Interpolation function | Parallelism |